WilliamsPanLab/gs/Step3_Fig2/README.md

-# Figure 2: Demographic and scholastic analyses
+# Figure 2: Parental and demographic analyses

-Here, the goal is to submit 10k iteration of non-linear firts of g to p on sherlock for boys and girls above and below the federal poverty line.
+Here, the goal is to submit 10k iteration of non-linear firts of g to p on sherlock for parental mental health.
 That script [is here](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/Fig3_Boots.R).
 We'll also run some bootstrap iterations on scholastic data to determine relative deviance explained (relative to g).
 The cross-sectional script for deviance explained is [here](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/DevExplBoots.R), and the longitudinal one measuring deviance epxlained in timepoint 2 is [here](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/DevExplBoots_longit.R).

 As prior, we'll take masterdf from the sample construction step and run 10,000 [bootstraps](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) to gauge model consistency over different permutations of participants.
 Because we have repeated measures (2x), we need to take care to remove entire participants for each bootstrap, not just observations.